macchiato-dev/ristretto/tabbed.md

   async getDeps(notebook) {
     this.loadConfig(notebook)
-    const newDepsConfig = {bundleFiles: this.config.bundleFiles, importFiles: this.config.importFiles}
+    const newDepsConfig = {
+      bundleFiles: this.config.bundleFiles,
+      importFiles: this.config.importFiles,
+      dataFiles: this.config.dataFiles,
+      includeFiles: this.config.includeFiles,
+    }
     if (typeof this.deps === 'string' && JSON.stringify(newDepsConfig) === JSON.stringify(this.depsConfig ?? null)) {
       return this.deps
     } else {